 What is an appropriate curfew for my student?

-Ultimately it is up to you to set the curfew, but we have created the following guideline for weekends:
+Ultimately is is up to you to set the curfew, although SISP has created the following guideline for weekend (Friday-Saturday) curfew:

 - Grade 9 ⇨ 9:00pm

 - Grade 10 ⇨ 10:00pm

 - Grade 12 ⇨ 12:00am

 Students should be home by 8:00pm on weeknights (Sunday-Thursday) and the expectation is that they are home most nights for family dinner.

 My student’s mother is coming to visit, am I required to accommodate her?